gavin-kim/chat/README.md

 # chat
-A simple chat server and client application using TCP socket
+A simple chat server and client application using TCP socket made by Java